 If you have experienced pain in the shoulder or arm with no clear cause, you may be dealing with calcific tendonitis.
 This condition is caused by calcium deposits that form within the tendons of the shoulder.
-You should also take note that there are foods to avoid with calcific tendonitis.
+While calcific tendonitis can be painful and uncomfortable, it is important to know that this condition can be managed through physiotherapy.

 What is Calcific Tendonitis?

-What are the causes of Calcific Tendonitis?
 Calcific tendonitis occurs when calcium deposits build up in the rotator cuff tendons of the shoulder.
 This buildup can cause inflammation, swelling, and pain in the affected area.
 The most common symptom of calcific tendonitis is a sharp pain in the shoulder which usually becomes worse at night or when reaching overhead.
 It is important to note that calcific tendonitis does not always produce symptoms.

 There are a number of ways, including physiotherapy and chiropractic treatment to treat calcific tendonitis, and if left untreated it can lead to decreased range of motion and mobility in the shoulder area as well as impaired performance during activities such as sports or exercise.